Are you planning on traveling through TSA airport security with a special needs child?

 Let the TSA officer know that you have medically necessary medications or liquids more than the allowed 3.4 ounces.

 3-1-1 Liquids Rule Exemption allows you larger amounts of medically necessary liquids, gels, and aerosols in reasonable quantities for your trip, but you must declare them to TSA officers at the checkpoint for inspection.
 Remove them from your carry-on bag to be screened separately from the rest of your belongings.
 You are not required to place your liquid medication in a plastic zip-top bag.
-If a liquid, gel, or aerosol declared as medically necessary alarms, then it may require additional screening and may not be allowed.
+If a liquid, gel, or aerosol is declared medically necessary sounds an alarm, then it may require additional screening and may not be allowed.

 Keep these tips in mind when traveling with your medications…

-- Make sure it’s clearly labeled and separated from your other belongings for a smoother screening process
+- Make sure it’s clearly labeled and separated from other belongings for a smoother screening process

 - You are the one responsible for showing, handling, and repackaging the medication when it is time to be checked